Commercial Crime Insurance

 Embroker helps you get commercial crime insurance to protect your business from losses due to crime-related issues such as petty theft, fraud, and burglary committed by both your employees and outside entities.

 What Is Commercial Crime Insurance?

 Commercial Crime insurance can help protect your company from significant losses caused by both third parties or internal employees.
-It provides coverage for loss of money or other assets against theft, fraud, social engineering, and more.
+It provides coverage for loss of money or other assets against theft, fraud, forgery, burglary, and more.